etzkorn/etzkorn.github.io/index.md

 [Paul Roback and Julie Legler](https://bookdown.org/roback/bookdown-BeyondMLR/).

 For three years during graduate school, I worked with Elizabeth Colantuoni and Scott Zeger as TA for the JHSPH combined series of Longitudinal Data Analysis and Multilevel Models.
 As a part of my dissertation research, I am working with Dr. Colantuoni on developing new functions within [`frailtypack`](https://cran.r-project.org/web/packages/frailtypack/index.html) for the joint modelling of multiple recurrent event and survival outcomes.
 We think these kinds of models will be important for clinical trials conducted within Intensive Care Units (ICUs).

 ## My life

 I grew up in Webster Groves, Missouri.
-I love crafts, my pets, and playing games.
+I love crafts, my pets, and playing board games.

 ![bear](Images/bear.jpeg)